-Regarding subnet mask specification for hosts.allow
+Regarding the subnet mask specification in hosts.allow

-This is Okazaki from the System Solutions Department.
+this is Okazaki from the System Solutions Department.

 What is hosts.allow?

-in conjunction with hosts.deny, which specifies connection denial settings The basic entry method is as follows.
+The basic entry method is as follows:

 "Process name": "IP address you want to allow"